Recovery Exercises After a Hysterectomy

 - How exercise promotes hysterectomy recovery; and

-- Exercise and some side effects of a hysterectomy.
+- Exercise and side effects of a hysterectomy.

-Download these Hysterectomy Recovery Post-Operative Exercise Guidelines by scrolling down.
+Download these Hysterectomy Recovery Post-Operative Exercise Guidelines by scrolling down to the end of this article.

 During the first 6–8 weeks of recovery, walking exercises after a hysterectomy aim to maintain general condition and minimize decrease in fitness during recovery.